DatabaseGroup/tree-similarity/README.md

 ## Installing the library with VCPKG

-This library has been ported to VCPKG package manager.
+This library has been ported to [VCPKG](https://github.com/microsoft/vcpkg) package manager.
 To include in your project, install with ``./vcpkg install tree-similarity``, then include the library in your project's CMakeFile

 ```
-find_path(TREE_SIMILARITY_INCLUDE_DIRS "tree-similiarity")
+find_path(TREE_SIMILARITY_INCLUDE_DIRS "tree-similiarity/CMakeLists.txt")
 target_include_directories(main PRIVATE ${TREE_SIMILARITY_INCLUDE_DIRS})
 ```